 Grinding moon rocks will make them lose their potency.
 If the delicate bits of kief fall off of the moon rocks, they lose potency and flavor.

-Another reason why you should never grind moon rocks is because the oil (which is holding the kief and buds) together can easily stick to the grinder, rendering it useless.
+Another reason why you should never grind moon rocks is that the oil (which is holding the kief and buds) together can easily stick to the grinder, rendering it useless.

-My (and Snoop Dogg’s) favorite way of smoking moon rocks is by sprinkling some moon rocks on top of ground down weed.
+My (and Snoop Dogg’s) favorite way of smoking moon rocks is by sprinkling them on top of ground down weed.